Pjaxon999/to-do-list/README.md

-# template
+# To Do List App
-An attempt to create a template for future projects
+Web based to do list application.
+Project for [TOP](https://www.theodinproject.com/lessons-node-path-javascript-todo-list)